alfdocimo/react-memory-game/README.md

 Hey there!
 Glad you're reading this😊

-The following contains a test for a position at _letgo_, and I gotta say I had a lot of fun doing this!
+The following contains a 5-hours-code-test I did to try out hooks, and I gotta say I had a lot of fun doing this!

 Originally I was going to go with the pokeapi, but wanted to try something else instead, so Final Fantasy it is!